 Self Expression - Experiencing a different understanding of what it means to identify as LGBTQ+ in your host culture.

 Travel - Being aware of the customs and laws of each location to which you travel.
 Ensuring your travel documents correctly represent your identity.

 In collaboration with the Gender Relations Center (GRC), Study Abroad has compiled information regarding the selection of programs, questions to ask yourself, and additional resources.
-We encourage you to contact a Study Abroad program pirector or the GRC if you have location-specific questions or would like to talk to a study abroad returnee who identifies as LGBTQ.
-To discuss your personal questions or concerns, reach out to Study Abroad subject-matter advisors, Sam Juarez and Laura Stipic.
+We encourage you to contact a Study Abroad program director or the GRC if you have location-specific questions, would like to talk to a study abroad returnee who identifies as LGBTQ+, or if you would like to discuss your personal questions or concerns.

 Choosing a Country